BobLiterman/PhyloSignal_MS/README.md

+# Genome-scale profiling reveals higher proportions of phylogenetic signal in non-coding data
+## Robert Literman, Rachel S. Schwartz
-# Code Walkthrough for Literman and Schwartz (2019)
+## Code Walkthrough

 ## Please Note:
 This repo is meant as a specific walkthrough for the analyses performed in Literman and Schwartz (2019).